Spotlight: Matt DiFebo

 Grew up: Berwick, Pa.

-Executives most admired: David Stern and Jeremy Foley
+Executives most admired: David Stern and Jeremy

 Brand most admired: Giorgio Armani